‘It's Pretty Upsetting': Man Caught on Camera Beating Dog

 At times the man drags the dog by its leash, then continues to punch and kick the dog repeatedly.

 "He chases it down, picks it up by the neck, beats it couple times, kicks it," Pedersen said.
-"You can see the dog kinda cowering and just continues to beat it."
+"You can see the dog kind of cowering and just continues to beat it."

 Local